Official websites use .gov

 3:05 p.m.

-Spread of Misinformation—Jevin West, Ph.D.
+The Etiology of Online Medical Misinformation—Jevin West, Ph.D.

 3:20 p.m.